 - Withdrawal & Isolation

 - Regret & Wasted Time

-- Other factors particular to the officer, prescient, environment including a lack of appreciation leading to resentment.
+- Other factors particular to the officer, the agency as a whole, and the environment including a lack of appreciation leading to resentment.

 Solutions Covered For Officers & their Significant others & Adult Family Members